Swerfer/Battery_level_card_and_notification/README.md

 •	Create a new empty automation, go in the YAML editor and past the YAML from the automations.yaml file.

+•	Change the entity of the service to the notify entity of your choice.

 •	Do a quick reload of the YAML configurations (Settings --> Restart Home Assistant --> Quick reload)

 •	Go to the dashboard of your choice, add a new manual card and past the YAML from card.yaml in the YAML editor.